← Back to Community

 Try a free first class at Persistence Athletics

-If reading this made you want to be at the next Murph, that is the right reaction.
-The way to be ready next Memorial Day is to start training now.
-Your first class at Persistence Athletics in Belltown is free, scaled to your starting point.
-Book your free class at 3025 1st Ave, Seattle.
+If reading this made you want to be on the rig for the next Murph, that is the right reaction.
+The way to be ready next Memorial Day is to start training now, not in May.
+Your first class at Persistence Athletics in Belltown is free and scaled to your exact starting point, no experience required.
+Book your free class at 3025 1st Ave, Seattle, about 8 minutes from Amazon.
+Questions first?
+Call us at (206) 593-4236.
 We will see you on the rig.

 Want to take this further?